Disclaimer

 What is the new contribution of growers for 2025-2027?

 The definite financial contribution is based on the measured annual product turnover.
-The contribution of growers amounts to 0.20%, although a 15% discount is applied.
+The contribution of growers amounts to 0.20%, on which a 15% discount is applied.
 This makes the contribution 0.17% of the measured product turnover of cut flowers and houseplants.

 What is the new contribution of trading companies?